 This Friday (27/01) researcher Joyce Stroobant will present the results of an online...

 Who are the stakeholders within the field of health issues?
 What do these stakeholders think about health news and the media?
 Are they actively producing health news?
 How do they define health?

 How do elderly-related health news stories travel among the stakeholders within the field of health issues?
 Does this lifecycle constitute a linear industry-driven or rather a more complex recursive process?

 Which elderly-related health topics receive most coverage?
 How do journalists frame their stories?
 Are they overly positive, or is it the other way around?
 Who gets a say in the news?

-Where do young and senior elderly seek health information?
+Where do elderly seek health information?
 How do they interpret and trust this information?
 Can health news stories in the media alter behavior of senior citizens?